jph6366/datainlet/README.md

 <br>

-Dataisle is an asset-centric open data platform that aims to transparently join data available to the public
+Dataisle is a public-facing asset-centric open data platform that aims to transparently join data available to the public

 ## 💡 Principles